 Sponsored by Tourism Whistler

-With so many accommodations in and around Whistler Village, travelers don’t even need a car.
-As such, many travelers take advantage of the Whistler Shuttle, which travels to Whistler from Vancouver International Airport and downtown Vancouver.
+Whistler offers a diverse selection of accommodations, from charming mountainside townhomes to secluded alpine homes to four-star hotels just steps from Whistler Village.
+With everything that Whistler Village has, consider leaving a car behind, and taking the Whistler Shuttle from Vancouver International Airport or downtown Vancouver.
 The approximately two-hour ride traces the Sea to Sky Highway, named one of the best scenic drives in the world by National Geographic readers.

 Header image ©Tourism Whistler/Guy Fattal